groadabike/groadabike.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Gerardo Roa Dabike
+subtitle: Gerardo Roa
 ---
-Hello,
+Hi,
-I am a PhD research student in The Department of Computer Science at the University of Sheffield under the supervision of Dr. Jon Barker.
+I am a PhD student in The Department of Computer Science at the University of Sheffield under the supervision of the Professor Jon Barker.

-My research project is Automatic Lyrics Transcription.
+My research interest is Singing Enhancement and Automatic Lyrics Transcription.

 ## Education